Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 * 2023 Oct 5:  Mojo v 0.4.0 (default parameters for structs and functions - file I/O)
 * 2023 Oct 19: Mojo v 0.4.0 for Mac (support for Mac (Apple silicon))
 * 2023 Nov 2:  Mojo v 0.5.0 and the Modular CLI 💻  v0.2.2
+* 2023 Dec 4:  Mojo v 0.6.0 was announced/published during the 1st MODCON conference.
+Also MAX was introduced, and partnerships with AWS, replit, and NVidia.

 Goals / Roadmap:
 * 2023 Dec: Modcon: debugger